ankamercier/Final-SQL-Project/README.md

 Following e-commerce database was created based on a demo dataset with raw records ranging from 462 to over 4 millions rows [^1].
 Project aims to achieve following objectives:

-- [x] Build a bew database using an ecommerce dataset from csv file
+- [x] Build a new database using an ecommerce dataset from csv file
 - [x] Investigate and perform data cleaning and transformation: remove irrelevant, duplicated data, fix structural errors, perform type conversion, handle missing data
 - [x] Look at the dataset metadata, analyze and recommend (if any) relations between the tables and columns and constraints, build an ERD
 - [x] Understand business needs based on given datapoints and metrics